 Observation of training.
-The IPE team will attend and observe at least one author workshop and one training session delivered by the training provider, as well as review the materials used in the courses.
+The IPE team will attend and observe at least one whole school day visit and half day school session delivered by the training provider, as well as review the materials used in the courses.
 Members of our team with expertise and knowledge of arts in education will lead the observations and fieldwork.
 We anticipate that the project team and/or training providers would also carry out evaluation of the training for their own purposes; where these overlap, and with appropriate consent, we would look to triangulate insights.
 This will be particularly valuable around measuring engagement in programmes and consistency of training.